Giving second chances since 2014.

 • Truman, Neo and Molly

 The fluffle!
 Foster mom had several single bunnies that had become sanctuary for one reason or another (tripod, E cuniculi issues, elderly, blind.)
 Now they all live together in one big happy group.
-Foster mom is hoping to incorporate some of the other sanctuary bunnies into the group eventually.
+Foster mom has recently merged these three with two other pairs and it seems to be going well.
+Look for updates on the group of 7 soon!

 • Snickerdoodle "Snix"